koyopro/accella/packages/accel-web/README.md

 };
 ```

-When `defineAuthenticityToken` is executed, the token can be accessed via `locals.authenticityToken`.
+When `defineAuthenticityToken` is executed, the token can be accessed via `Astro.locals.authenticityToken`.
 This token is automatically embedded when generating forms using `formFor`.
 If you are creating a form manually, use the `CsrfTokenField` component to include the token as shown below.

 ```astro
 ---